rowangithub/DOrder/README.md

         {'a list | forall (u v ). ((not link (V, cons, 0, 1, u, v)) or  (v <= u)) /\ ...}

-In the result type, we see that the output list is correctly sorted, where _cons_ represent the Cons data type constructor of list.
+In the result type, we see that the output list is correctly sorted, where _cons_ is the uncapitalized version the Cons data type constructor of list.

+<h3>How to validate DOrder:</h3>

+To validate our experimental results, we displayed detailed runtime information in the command line interface.
+For example, assume you run DOrder with

+	>>> ./msolve.py -no_hoflag -reachability -dump_specs ./tests/reachability/heapsort.ml

+	##time##

+	Time to solve constraints:
+	TOTAL                         40.653 s
+		learn_from_samples             9.160 s

+	##Size of hypothesis domain: 81##
+	##In total 28 specifications were synthesized in the above command lines.
+QED.

+Here the number of atomic predicates in the hypothesis domain of all the functions in _heapsort_ is 81 (column H of Tab.5), the number of verified ordering specifications in terms of either input-output or shape-data relations is 28 (column I of Tab.5).
+The total time taken (learning and verification) is 40.653s (column T of Tab.5).
+The time spent solely on learning (including the time spent in sampling) is 9.160s (column LT of Tab.5).
+Please do not take the time so serious because it depends on the machine we use.
+Inferred specifications can be found either in command lines or "./specifications.txt" depending on whether "-dump_specs" is used in the parameter to call DOrder.

-Readers are welcome to validate the experimental results listed in Tab.5 of the paper.
+Readers are welcome to validate the experimental results listed in Tab.5 of the paper, following these steps.

+<h3>More examples:</h3>

 <a href="https://www.cs.purdue.edu/homes/zhu103/pubs/example.pdf">
 	More examples on DOrder output (example syntax follows the paper and